AdobeDocs/campaign-classic.en/help/delivery/using/use-case--configuring-the-field-substitution.md

    ![](assets/dlv_seeds_usecase_25.png)

 1. Configure your delivery list and your seed addresses.
-Refer to [Identifying target populations](steps-defining-the-target-population.md).
+Refer to [Identify target populations](steps-defining-the-target-population.md).

    In this example, the user selects users whose **favorite literary genre** is Sci-Fi as the main target population.